rezabonyadi/digitalRA/README.md

 ![DigitalRA Banner](path_to_your_banner_image.png)

 With `digitalRA`, we aim to simplify the process of literature reviews.
-By leveraging advanced machine learning techniques, we provide researchers a tool that can streamline the discovery of relevant papers, aiding in the comprehensive understanding of a given topic.
+By leveraging OpenAI GPT models, we provide researchers a tool that can streamline the discovery of relevant papers, aiding in the comprehensive understanding of a given topic.

 ## 🔍 Features